PrestaShop/docs/development/components/global-components.md

 ---

 # Global JavaScript components
-{{< minver v="1.7.8" title="true" >}}

-It's a [new system](https://github.com/PrestaShop/PrestaShop/blob/develop/admin-dev/themes/new-theme/js/app/utils/init-components.js) available since the 1.7.8 version mainly created for module developers, which allow you to use components we already use in the core without importing it.
+Tailored for module developers, this system allows you to use components we already use in the core without importing them.
 [Here is the ADR](https://github.com/PrestaShop/ADR/blob/master/0009-expose-js-components-using-window-variable.md) where we decided what we should do to avoid this problem.

 You are now able to use components we expose to the `window.prestashop.component` object without importing anything.